 Skip to main content

-Twenty-three years ago, our founders recognized the importance of post-placement care for birthparents.
+Twenty-four years ago, our founders recognized the importance of post-placement care for birthparents.
 Today we recognize that adoption is both a human rights and reproductive rights issue, and as such, On Your Feet Foundation has become the leader in comprehensive post-placement support for birthparents, a demographic that has historically been under-served within the adoption community.
 We do this through case management, access to adoption-competent therapy, therapeutic retreats, education and counseling grants, adoption education and community-building.
 Learn more and find support.

 • Retreats held since 2005